 It’s a society built on respect.
 Pubs will ID nearly everyone, and drunkenness is simply not tolerated.
 Like the hobbits made famous by the movie filmed here, the majority of people want a quiet life with no misadventures.
 New Zealand is not considered a location where terrorism is likely to occur, and New Zealand generally keeps a low profile in any overseas conflicts.

 Violent crime is low with nearly all instances being between people who already know each other.
 New Zealand has few burglaries and little chance of kidnappings.
 Muggings do occasionally happen in certain parts of big cities, but the danger areas are easily avoided.

 The small European country of Luxembourg may be the safest country in the world.
+When you hear people talk about crime overseas, they are not talking about Luxembourg.
 Violent crime is low and terrorism isn’t considered an imminent threat.
 It’s hard to see how this situation could change in the foreseeable future.

 As a super-safe country, the main threat you are likely to encounter in Luxembourg is from purse-snatchers and pickpockets.
 The usual hot spots such as public transport, bars, and crowded streets are the areas where you should be vigilant.

 Another piece of advice is to stay away from the parks at night.
 This is where a lot of drug deals in Luxembourg take place.
 While drug dealers like to keep a low profile and deals seldom turn violent, opportunists might look to relieve you of your valuables.

 Slovenia is a clean country with expanses of untouched mountainous countryside.
 For a long time it has flown under the radar but it’s recently begun to gain international attention.
 Part of the reason is due to cheap international flights but mostly it’s down to the beautiful countryside.
 This is another of the world’s most safe countries and yet another with a spectacular landscape.